 Borneo is home to some of the best scuba diving on the planet, as well as plenty of adventures on land.
-This massive island, the third-largest in the world, boasts a huge diversity of destinations to explore, including remote islands, dense jungles, one of SE Asia's highest mountains, and of course, thriving coral reefs.
+This massive island, the third-largest in the world, boasts a huge diversity of destinations to explore, including remote islands, dense jungles, one of Southeast Asia's highest mountains, and of course, thriving coral reefs.

 The island itself is divided into four regions, and three separate countries.
 The northern states of Sarawak and Sabah and part of Malaysia, while Kalimantan in the east and south are governed by Indonesia.
 Plus, there's tiny Brunei right in the centre of everything.
 All have diving, but the very best sites are found in the north, off the west coast of Sabah bordering the South China Sea, as well as the east coast of Sabah and North Kalimantan.

 Buried deep in the heart of the Coral Triangle, Borneo's underwater world is one of the planet's most biodiverse habitats.
-The island is home to stunning marine life, especially in the waters around Spadan.
+The island is home to stunning marine life, especially in the waters around Sipadan.
 Plus, some of the world's coolest macro creatures are waiting to be discovered in Mabul and Brunei.
 Other exciting underwater attractions in the region include historic shipwrecks, oil platforms, and the world-famous jellyfish lake.

 Sabah's diving destinations vary dramatically and feature every type of underwater experience, from mild to wild.
 So, whether you're hoping to take on Sipadan's high-speed drift dives or kick back and relax on an all but forgotten island like Lankayan, this region is sure to impress.
 Other local highlights include world-class muck diving in Mabul and Kapalai, and laid-back day trips to the Tunku Abdul Rahman Park, with its seasonal whale shark encounters.